Optimizing ArgoCD performance in HA configurations

 Application details for 800+ resources | 820ms, 950ms | 778ms, 848ms |

-Application details with 2000+ resources | 645ms, 2.45s | 600ms, 1.12s |
+Application details for 2000+ resources | 645ms, 2.45s | 600ms, 1.12s |

-Overall, we saw improvements ranging from 11% in FCP to up to 27% in LCP, with some specific pages seeing LCP improvements of over 50%.
+Overall, we saw improvements ranging from 11% in FCP to up to 27% in LCP, with some pages seeing LCP improvements of over 50%.

 api/v1/stream/applications/<app_name>/resource-tree

-The most promising solution at the moment is Server-side paging, which is on the Roadmap but not yet addressed.
+The most promising solution at the moment is server-side paging, which is on the roadmap but not yet addressed.

 There are two main methods for Resource Tracking in ArgoCD: Annotation and Label.